10 Places to add to your Bristol Bucket List

 9. Rock out at the Anson Rooms:

 The Anson Rooms have played a massive part in Bristol’s arts and music programme since the 1960s, hosting some impressive acts.
 Bowie, The Smiths, Coldplay and Amy Winehouse have all performed here.
-You can easily tick this one of your bucket list as plenty of Welcome Week events will be happening here.
+You can easily tick this one of your bucket list as it is based in the SU.
 Keep an eye on Bristol SU Live for performances throughout the year.

 10. Explore the Downs: